lars-t-hansen/sint/README.md

 - high-value number operations, see numbers.sch
 - high-value control operations, see control.sch
 - high-value nonstandard string operations, taken from the Go library

-Maybe also:
+- clean up documentation

+## Backlog (this is actually much longer)

 - regexes and string matching.
 Syntax for literal regex could be #/.../ for example
 - implement `select`, at least in a limited form

-## Backlog (this is actually much longer)

 - a verb to load and run a file
 - vectors
 - bytevectors